 After years of working with children and families, Dillon became increasingly moved by the therapeutic power of performing arts.
 With mental-health in mind, Dillon moved to Boston where she earned a master’s degree in Social Work form Wheelock College.
 During this time, she directed for the award-winning Watertown Children’s Theater and interned at an organization called, Playmakers.
 At Playmakers, a Life is Good-sponsored nonprofit, she trained caregivers to help children with trauma.
 In Boston and California, she also worked as a therapist for middle and high school-aged students.

 When Dillon got back into theater full-time, she found her clinical education allowed her to create a uniquely transformative environment for performers.
-For the past seven years, Dillon has lived in Boulder with her two boys and served as the primary director for The Rocky Mountain Theatre for Kids and The Actors Academy for the Performing Arts.
+Dillon has lived in Boulder with her two boys since 2012.
+Locally, she worked as a director for The Rocky Mountain Theatre for Kids and The Actors Academy for the Performing Arts before starting the Spark.
 Dillon sees The Spark as both the culmination and beginning of her life’s work—an ethical performing arts space where invigorating and wonderful things happen.

 Marla has had the pleasure to work as a director and choreographer for various theaters and films across the country.
 Her work explores the boundaries between dance and scene in musicals as well as plays, expanding the function of dance as a production element.
 Her research has seen practical applications in shows such as Adding Machine and Everyman at the University of Colorado-Boulder in collaboration with directors Dr. Cecilia Pang and Dr. Will Lewis respectively.
 Most recently her thesis production of Next to Normal enjoyed a sold out run in the Charlotte York Irey Theatre.
 Marla acted as both director and choreographer using movement to explore mental illness and trauma as it relates to the body.
 Other notable past productions include: Mary Poppins (Artisan Center Theatre), Peter and the Starcatcher (University of Colorado-Boulder), the Off-Broadway premier of A Pie Rat’s Tale (Three Act Theatre), and the Motif Awards Opening Performance (Walt Disney Concert Hall).
 Marla Schulz is currently completing her MFA in Dance from the University of Colorado at Boulder.
 As co-founder and treasurer to The Spark, she brings her administrative and management experience that was most recently seen as the Assistant Program Manager for the Northwest Conference of the American College Dance Association in 2018, which hosted over 500 guests at the CU- Boulder campus.